mgechev/guess-next/README.md

 As a value of the `GA` property, we set a Google Analytics View ID.
 At build time, Guess.js will open a browser and try to get read-only access to extract a report and use it for the predictive analytics.

 *Note that Google Analytics is not the only provider you can use to provide the user navigation report that Guess.js uses.
 In this example application we provide the report from a JSON file.*

-As part of the object literal we also set `runtime.delegate: true` since we want to delegate the prefetching logic to Next.js.
-Finally, we set `routeProvider: false`.
-This hints Guess.js that it shouldn't parse the application and instead, it'd rely on Next.js for providing the routing information.

 ### Prefetch Pages